 How does the drug interact with Gingicort 0.1% Buccal Paste 10 gm:

-Using deferasirox together with Gingicort 0.1% Buccal Paste 10 gm may increase the risk of gastrointestinal ulcers and bleeding.
+Taking bupropion with Gingicort 0.1% Buccal Paste 10 gm can increase the risk of seizures (fits).

 How to manage the interaction:

-Although there is a possible interaction between deferasirox and Gingicort 0.1% Buccal Paste 10 gm, you can take these medicines together if prescribed by your doctor.
-However, if you experience abdominal pain, bloating, dizziness, lightheadedness, loss of appetite, nausea, vomiting (especially with fresh or dried blood that looks like coffee grounds), and red or black, tarry stools, contact your doctor right away.
-Do not discontinue any medications without consulting your doctor.
+Although there is an interaction between bupropion and Gingicort 0.1% Buccal Paste 10 gm, they can be taken together if prescribed by a doctor.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Gingicort 0.1% Buccal Paste 10 gm: